McGovern Institute website design

 MIT has a distinguished international reputation for innovation and excellence.
 However, the existing website and style of the MIT McGovern Institute did not reflect this brand—not on a strategic, visual, or technical level.

-Creative and accessible website design was an exciting project for all the potential for improvement, and for the work that makes McGovern so important to society.
+Creating an accessible website design for McGovern was an exciting project with all the potential for improvement, and for the work that makes the Institute so important to society.
 It needed an updated look and feel, excellent user experience, updated content, integration points for automatic website updates such as publications and events, and an easy-to-use content management system.
 The site also features an interactive infographic.

 We worked with the team at McGovern on additional design services: to articulate their brand, redesign their logo, print and digital newsletter, infographics, reports in addition to accessible website design.

 The first challenge for the UX design was to identify the actual audience, vs the perceived audience.
 We identified two very different user groups as the primary audience: Researchers and General Information Seekers.
 Each of these have very different goals, the former to stay on top of the latest research findings, the latter to find information about a particular disease or disorder.
 Our goal was to ensure that both groups are able to find relevant content quickly and easily and our work was informed by digging into some serious analytics on the old site.

 Accessible Website Design